GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 Remember that __the layer's symbology is saved within your project file, not within your shapefile!__ If you share a shapefile with a colleague, it will have a different style when they add it to their own project.
 ```

-In the symbology tab of the layer styling panel, you can set the

-Simple Markers are generally used to create the symbols for most elements on a map.
+QGIS let's you visualise data using simple markers, SVG-files or Raster-files.
+Most commonly, you will work with simple markers.
+These are generally used to create the symbols for most elements on a map.
 For example, simple markers are
 used to visualise streets, building outlines, waterbodies, administrative boundaries or other polygons.
 Most simple markers consist of a __fill__ and an __outline__.
 Depending on the type of geometry in the layer, you will have to use have different symbology options.